Total Credits: 3 CLE, 3 Estate & Trust Law Specialization, 3 Tax Law Specialization

 Ed Morrow, Huntington National Bank

-Program is also available as webcast, please click link below to be directed to webcast registration:
+Program is also available in-person, please click link below to be directed to in-person registration:

 T. J. Ryan is a senior partner with the law firm of Frazer Ryan Goldberg & Arnold, LLP, in Phoenix.
 T.J.'s practice encompasses virtually all aspects of estates and trusts, including estate and business planning, probate and trust administration, and litigating contested issues related to estates and trusts.
 An AV Preeminent rated attorney by Martindale-Hubbell, Best Lawyers in America selected T.J. as "Lawyer of the Year" in Trust Litigation for 2015.
 In 2017, the American College of Trust and Estate Counsel (ACTEC) named T.J. as a Fellow of the college.
 T.J. received his law degree from the James E. Rogers College of Law at the University of Arizona in 2002, after graduating with a BBA from Baylor University in Waco, Texas.
 Along with colleagues Darren Case and Brent Nelson, T.J. is the co-author of the Arizona Estate Planning and Probate Handbook, published by Thompson Reuters as a part of the Arizona Practice Series.
 T.J. has assisted with the editing of the Arizona Probate Practice Manual and the Arizona Attorneys’ Fees Manual (both publications of the Arizona State Bar) and served on the Task Force which revised the Arizona Rules of Probate Procedure in 2017-2019.
 T.J. served as the President of the Maricopa County Bar Association in 2015.
 T.J. is a native of Phoenix, Arizona who enjoys golf, Crossfit™, baseball, and spending time with his wife and two sons.